Log-baseE/GO-CLI/README.md

 3. User selects a trip
 4. System displays its details

-For all the activities above, the user must be logged in.
-This is to ensure that any activities are encapsulated for each user.
+All of the use cases listed above requires the user being logged in.
+This is to ensure encapsulation of activities for each user.

 All data are stored in a YAML file.
 This is preferred since ruby can load them easily without additional gem installations.
-Existing files are structured as makeshift database, to aid important queries and updates.
+Existing files are structured as a makeshift database, to aid important queries and updates.

 ### Configurations